rook/rook/Documentation/ceph-csi-snapshot.md

 [snapshot](https://github.com/rook/rook/blob/release-1.3/Documentation/ceph-csi-drivers.md#rbd-snapshots)
 on how to use snapshots.

-* We also need a `SnapshotClass` for volume snapshot to work.
-The purpose of a `SnapshotClass` is defined in [the kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/).
+* We also need a `VolumeSnapshotClass` for volume snapshot to work.
+The purpose of a `VolumeSnapshotClass` is defined in [the kubernetes documentation](https://kubernetes.io/docs/concepts/storage/volume-snapshot-classes/).
 In short, as the documentation describes it: